elucian/bee/syntax/overview.md

 * A rule prototype can be dynamic or static;
 * A rule clone is binding external states into local context;
 * A rule clone is sharing state attributes with the prototype;
+* A rule clone can be created in local context of another rule;

 **example**
 ```